-- 1. Participate in general mission briefing. - 2.
-Determine specific mission and flight requirements for assigned aircraft. - 3.
-Determine from CARCAH or field program director whether aircraft has operational fix responsibility and discuss with AOC flight director/meteorologist and CARCAH unless briefed otherwise by field program director. - 4.
+- \\\\\ 1.
+Participate in general mission briefing. - 2.
+Determine specific mission and flight requirements for assigned aircraft. - Determine from field program director whether aircraft has operational fix responsibility and discuss with AOC flight director/meteorologist unless briefed otherwise by field program director. - \\\\\ 4.
 Contact HRD members of crew to: - a.
 Assure availability for mission. - b.
-Arrange ground transportation schedule when deployed. - c.
+Review filed program safety checklist - c.
+Arrange ground transportation schedule when deployed. - d.
 Determine equipment status. - 5.
-Meet with AOC flight crew at least 90 minutes before takeoff, provide copies of flight requirements, and provide a formal briefing for the flight director, navigator, and pilots. - 6.
-Report status of aircraft, systems, necessary on-board supplies and crews to appropriate HRD operations center (MGOC in Miami).
+Meet with AOC flight director and navigator at least 3 hours before take-off for initial briefing. - 5.
+Meet with AOC flight crew at least 2 hours before take-off for crew briefing.
+Provide copies of flight requirements and provide a formal briefing for the flight director, navigator, and pilots. - 6.
+Report status of aircraft, systems, necessary on-board supplies and crews to appropriate HRD operations center (MGOC in Miami). - \\\\\ 7.
+Before take-off, brief the on-board GPS dropsonde operator on times and positions of drop times. - 8.
+Collect "mess" fee (\$2.00) from all on-board HRD flight crew members.

-E.2.2In-Flight

 - 1. Confirm from AOC flight director that satellite data link is operative (information).

-- 2. Confirm camera mode of operation.
+- \\\\\ 2.
+Confirm camera mode of operation.

 - 3. Confirm data recording rate.

-- 4. Complete Form E-2.
+- \\\\\ 4.
+Complete Form E-2.

+- 5. Check in with the flight director to make sure the mission is going as planned (i.e. turns are made when they are supposed to be made).